 - Highest grade/GPA in the class

 - Information regarding the financial need of the student

 - Geographic IACAC District of the school (double check this as our map recently changed)

 - School profile

-Transcripts and school profiles should be uploaded online in PDF or Word Doc format, but may also be postal mailed.
+Transcripts and school profiles should be uploaded online in PDF or Word Doc format.

-All materials from the counselor must be submitted online or postmarked by Tuesday, February 14, 2017.
+All materials from the counselor must be submitted online by Friday, February 17, 2023.